-- Choose and briefly define five key terms from p.
-407. For each provide some examples from the chapter. - Visit 5 of the listed Internet Resources on p.
-407 and share the main functions of these organizations. - Read the discussion case, p.407 and answer all four questions on p.
-409.
+- Brief discussion on two themes/theories (combination) - Choose five key terms from p.
+371 and define them as per a. the text book, and b. an additional source (i.e. a dictionary, or online source), and based on these c. provide your personal feedback on the definitions (how do you define these for yourself?) - Visit 2 of the listed Internet Resources on p.
+371 and share the main functions of these organizations. - Read the discussion case, p.371-73 and answer 2 of the five questions on p.
+373.

 RP3.
 For those students assigned Reaction Paper 3.
 In addition to providing discussion on three 'themes' that have caught your attention in these chapters, please complete the following as required.
+Please also check the Grading Rubric for this assignment.